naclomi/containers-tutorial/03-deploying-containers.md

 `az container show --name my-cloud-textbook`

-Once it's all done, click the refresh icon in the `STORAGE` box, and expand the file share by clicking the arrow next to it.
+Once it's all done, click the refresh icon in the Azure bar (1), and expand the file share by clicking the arrow next to it (2).
 You should see our pdf sitting there!
-Right click it, and select `Download`:
+Right click it, and select `Download` (3):

 ![download](img/download.png)